Credit precedents details

 1008GBS Business Decision-Making;

-20CP Level 1 Free-choice electives;
+20CP Level 1 Flexible Module Electives;

-20CP Level 2 Free-choice electives.Students must complete the following units to be awarded credit as listed above:
+Students must complete the following units to be awarded credit as listed above:

 Core: BSBMKG541 Identify and evaluate marketing opportunities; BSBMKG542 Establish and monitor the marketing mix; BSBMKG552 Design and develop marketing communication plans; BSBMKG555 Write persuasive copy; BSBPMG430 Undertake project work.

-Elective: BSBTEC404 Use digital technologies to collaborate in a work environment; BSBMKG545 Conduct marketing audits; BSBMKG543 Plan and interpret market research; BSBMKG551 Create multiplatform advertisements for mass media; BSBMKG626 Develop advertising campaigns; BSBCRT512 Originate and develop concepts; BSBMKG623 Develop marketing plans. - Course required for completion of degree
+Elective: BSBTEC404 Use digital technologies to collaborate in a work environment; BSBMKG545 Conduct marketing audits; BSBMKG543 Plan and interpret market research; BSBMKG551 Create multiplatform advertisements for mass media; BSBMKG626 Develop advertising campaigns; BSBCRT512 Originate and develop concepts; BSBMKG623 Develop marketing plans.

 Students can complete the Bachelor of Business in 180CP (2.5 years) commencing in Trimester 1, 2, or 3.

-Students completing extended major may be required to complete additional courses to the 180CP as outlined above resulting in a longer duration/CPs at Griffith.
+Students completing an extended major may be required to complete additional courses to the 180CP as outlined above resulting in a longer duration/CPs at Griffith.

 Important notice